gfickel/alpr/README.md

 The pipeline processes images sequentially: first detecting license plates, then performing OCR on each detected plate region.
 Quite simple and somewhat fast.

+There are many Text Recognition networks available, and I've observed a trend of incorporating Language Models within them.
+This is definitely an interesting approach, since it introduces a language prior that helps in many cases.
+However, license plate recognition is not one of them.
+While plates do have some structure (i.e., fixed character length), it is very limited, and ultimately these characters are practically random.
+Therefore, I've chosen an OCR solution that does not utilize any language modeling.

 ## Datasets